 - “Taking Shape: Temporary Takings and the Lucas Per Se Rule in Tahoe- Sierra Preservation Council, Inc. v.
 Tahoe Regional Planning Authority,” 82 Or.
 L. Rev. 189 (2003)

 - Colorado Bar Association

 - Board Member, City of Englewood Board of Adjustment and Appeals

 - Board Member, Denver Mother Attorney Mentoring Association

 - Board Member, Colorado Women’s Bar Association, 2014-2016

 Angie Schmitz began her career clerking for an Oregon Court of Appeals judge.
 There, Angie learned how the decision-makers rule on cases.
-She brings this valuable knowledge to her practice at Robinson & Henry, in Castle Rock.
+She brings this valuable knowledge to her practice.
 A strategic litigator, Angie bases every decision on how a judge will consider the case.
 Her goal is to ensure the judge sees the merits of her client’s legal position.

 Angie helps clients navigate probate, real estate and business matters.
 Her cases range from landlord-tenant matters to seven-figure property damage cases.
 She also helps families resolve sensitive estate disputes.
 Angie has a passion for solving difficult legal puzzles.
 Her ingenuity generates successful outcomes for clients through favorable settlements and at trial.

 When Angie is away from the office, she relishes the opportunity to watch her children perform in drama productions.
 She also enjoys learning new tunes on the fiddle and a jog around her neighborhood.